anirudh2019/Mobile-Voting-using-PHP-and-MySQL/README.md

 # Mobile-Voting-using-PHP-and-MySQL
+Mobile Voting System is the project for DBMS.
+Our Group number is 23 : 1.
+S. Anirudh
+                         2. J. Cifal Shaul
+                         3. Ch.
+Ajay Nikhil

-This is an online voting web application with both user and admin modules.
+This is an online voting web application with both voterr and admin modules.

 Technologies used: PHP, MySQL, HTML, CSS, Javascript.